 Satellite Industry Association Announces New Executive Committee Officers

-Washington, D.C., January 08, 2019 – The Satellite Industry Association (SIA) today announced the SIA Board of Directors elected the following as officers for 2019: Bruce Cathell of Viasat Inc., as Chair, Susan Crandall of Intelsat as Vice Chair and Stuart Daughtridge of Kratos as Treasurer.
+Washington, D.C., January 08, 2019 – The Satellite Industry Association (SIA) today announced the SIA Executive Committee Officers Board of Directors elected for 2019: Bruce Cathell of Viasat Inc., as Chair, Susan Crandall of Intelsat as Vice Chair and Stuart Daughtridge of Kratos as Treasurer.

 Susan H. Crandall is Associate General Counsel of Intelsat Corporation, where she is responsible for compliance with U.S. communications law and policy.
 Prior to joining Intelsat, Susan was Of Counsel in the Washington, D.C. office of Morrison & Foerster, where she counseled media and satellite clients.